brave/qa-resources/wikitemplate.md

   - [ ] opened tabs can be reloaded
   - [ ] bookmarks on the bookmark toolbar can be opened
   - [ ] bookmarks in the bookmark folder toolbar can be opened
-  - [ ] ensure upgrade sets fingerprint to `Block all fingerprint` when global fingerprint is enabled

 ## Last changeset test